cncf/tag-security/assessments/guide/README.md

 assigned, and facilitate the process
 ### 3. Conflict of interest statement and review
-In order to remediate unfair advantage or ethical issues  all reviewers are required to provide a statement indicating all hard and soft conflicts they maintain prior starting the security assessment.
+In order to remediate unfair advantage or ethical issues  all reviewers are required to provide a statement indicating all conflicts of interest they maintain prior to starting the security assessment.
    * **Lead security reviewer and additional security reviewers** comment any conflict of interest in the project's assessment ticket using the below
 format: